joshuaabrookuk/Boris_Bikes/README.md

 Challenge 9 - Building a bike - We create a lib/spec file for bike and created working? method to pass test.

 Challenge 10 - Making Docking Stations Release Bikes

+Challenge 11 - Using Instance Variables - Using an attribute of puit bike instance